HEP-FCC/FCCSW/Detector/doc/LArEcalInclined.md

 Parameters to be tunned (in configuration xml files)
 - Material in the gap between the lead plates (default: LAr)
-- Gap thickness (double the gap size lead - readout - lead at minimum radial distance, the gap size is measured perpendicular to the readout)
+- Gap thickness (a distance between two nearby absorbers, it is measured perpendicular to the readout at the minimum radial distance of the calorimeter)
 - Inclination angle of the lead plates
+- Thicknesses of the absorber plates (Pb, steel and glue) and readout are extrapolated from ATLAS.
+If you would like to change these values, make sure the numbers are reasonable also from the construction point of view

 Please note that
 - The number of lead plates is calculated from the the thickness of the gap and from the inclination angle.
-It should be a multiple of 32 or 64 following the requirements for the construction of the calorimeter.
+The number of plates need to be divisible to get smaller construction modules (e.g. 16, 32 or 64 modules) to fit the full *phi* angle.
 - The segmentation in azimuth (phi) should be a multiple of the elementary cell size depending on the inclination angle.

 Once you change the parameters in the geometry description (xml file), you need to